argilla-io/argilla/README.md

 ### 1. Predict and log

 Let's load the zero-shot pipeline and the dataset (we are using the AGNews dataset for demonstration, but this could be your own dataset).
 Then, let's go over the dataset records and log them using `rb.log()`.
-This will create a Rubrix dataset, accesible from the web app.
+This will create a Rubrix dataset, accessible from the web app.

 ```python
 from transformers import pipeline